diffix/reference/docs/multiple-aid.md

 ### Aggregating rows

 When aggregating rows the resulting aggregate has AID sets that are the union of the AID sets of the rows being aggregated.
-Each AID set is taken the union of independently, that is to say that a row with two AID sets of kind `email` (say `email-1` and `email-2` resulting from a relation having been joined with itself) after the aggregation has an `email-1` AID set that is the union of all the `email-1` AID sets of the aggregated rows, and an `email-2` AID set that is the union of all the `email-2` AID sets of the aggregated rows.
+Each AID set is taken the union of independently, that is to say that a row with two AID sets of kind `email` (say `email-1` and `email-2` resulting from a selectable having been joined with itself) after the aggregation has an `email-1` AID set that is the union of all the `email-1` AID sets of the aggregated rows, and an `email-2` AID set that is the union of all the `email-2` AID sets of the aggregated rows.

 Let's make this more concrete with an example.
 The query we want to handle is the following nested query with multiple levels of aggregation: